Cristina Bautista Taquinas: Leadership

 With her women empowerment movement, Cristina longed to become part of the Constituyente Nasa, the constituent assembly responsible for developing the constitution of the Paez/Nasa people.
 Her goal was to gain her own spot on the assembly to represent women with her movement and help make decisions in the community.
 She was rejected many times and was humiliated, but she continued attending assembly meetings until she gained a seat of her own in the assembly as an editor.
 Her position on the Nasa Constituent Assembly made her very notable in her community, as people wanted her to run for governor.
 She intended to continue her studies to earn her Master’s, but eventually accepted a position as Nasa governor.

 As a social worker, founder of an accredited women’s movement, having a seat on her community’s constituent assembly and governor of the Paez/Nasa community, in early 2019 she traveled to the United Nations Permanent Forum on Indigenous Issues headquarters in New York to represent indigenous women.
 Her talk in this forum called attention to the hardships and violence indigenous peoples in Colombia were facing at the hands of FARC guerilla groups, as well as the inequalities and struggles women faced.
 At this event, she was internationally recognized as a representative of indigenous peoples.

 Death

 As sovereign people, the Paez/Nasa have their own police-like Native Guard made up of volunteers that defend and protect their territories.
 Following tradition, they are unarmed as they carry traditional wooden sticks adorned with ribbons.
 In August 2019, two Paez/Nasa Native Guards were killed.
 In response to this murder of her people as well as the murder of many others, Cristina spoke out against the violence that has plagued her community for years.

 On October 29, 2019, some Paez/Nasa Native Guards were patrolling an area of the reservation, Vereda La Luz, when they were alerted to the presence of an unknown vehicle carrying kidnapped individuals.
 The guards blocked the vehicle on the road and called for backup.
 Four more guards, Cristina, and another female Nasa governor answered their plea for help, and when they arrived, started to help free the kidnapped people trapped in the vehicle.
-Yet, this incident proved to be an attack by the FARC guerilla, as the hidden attackers then rained gunfire and grenades on the helpers, killing Cristina as well as four Native Guards, and injuring five more.
+The incident was an attack by the FARC guerilla.
+Hidden attackers then rained gunfire and grenades on the helpers, killing Cristina, four Native Guards, and injuring five more.

 Legacy

 Despite Cristina's death, her "Hilando Pensamientos" movement is still active, posting on their social media pages and organizing events.
 Her community still fights for peace in their land, and equality for all.
 Her death brought international attention to the Paez/Nasa’s cause, and has received attention and help from the Colombian government as well.

-A mural in Cristina’s honor was added to Universidad del Valle where she graduated from.
+A mural in Cristina’s honor was added to her alma mater, Universidad del Valle.